fndt-xyz/wrt-cms/README.md

 This template uses a Content-First approach.
 You do not need to build new routes or manage complex navigation logic.

-Locate your content: Navigate to app/[folder]/cntnt01.tsx.
+Locate your content: Navigate to app/[folder]/view.tsx for dev to write page layout code.
+Navigate to app/[folder]/cntnt01.tsx for writer to insert content of the page.

 Write: Edit the file using standard Tailwind CSS and React components.